vukhai244/Phone-Ecommerce/README.md

-# E-Commerce Phone System Using Microservices
+# E-Commerce Phone System Using Microservice

 ## Introduction
 This project is an e-commerce platform designed for selling phones.
 The system is built using a microservices architecture to ensure scalability, flexibility, and maintainability.
 Each service is responsible for a specific domain, making the system modular and easier to develop, deploy, and maintain.